aslamcode/super-session/README.md

     // Connection is optional, without connection the session will be saved on cache
     connection: {
         dbUrl: 'your mongo connection', // Necessary
-        dbName: 'your db name like test or production' // Necessary },
+        dbName: 'your db name (test or production)' // Necessary },
     secret: 'your secret', // Necessary
     tokenHeaderName: 'x-access-token',